Phoenix0x-web3/ranger_finance/README.md

   min: 0.8
   max: 1

-# Amount of SOL kept for transaction fees
+# Keeping SOL amount in the wallet for transaction fees after witdrawal from okx
+sol_balance_for_commissions:
-sol_balance_for_commissions: 0.05
+  min: 0.05
+  max: 0.08

-# Minimum SOL balance to refill via swap from stables for fees
+# Minimum SOL to keep in the wallet and when to refill it by swapping from stables for network fees.
+See refill_usd_amount
 minimal_sol_balance: 0.005

 # Refill SOL for transaction fees in usd